Extra-2-Dew/id2-mod-template/README.md

 - `Plugin.cs` is the initialization class.
 BepInEx will first run this class to initialize your mod

 ## Configuring Your Mod
-- Edit the `ID2ModTemplate.csproj` file and change the AssemblyName property to the name of your mod.
+- Edit the `ID2ModTemplate.csproj` file and change the `AssemblyName` property to the name of your mod.
 This will automatically rename the `ID2ModTemplate.csproj` file (and the user file, if you created that already)
 - Edit the `manfiest.json` to fit your mod
 - Replace the `thumbnail.png` with a thumbnail that fits your mod
 - Edit `default.config.json` to add any options your mod will use.
 If no options are needed, you can leave this blank
 - Edit or delete this `README.md`.
 It's strongly recommended to use a README for any mod you make to explain how it works

 ## Conventions
-- Keep all code files contained within the `Code` folder
+- Keep all classes contained within the `Code` folder
 - The `Plugin` class should never be renamed.
 This is BepInEx convention.
 This is the class that runs first when mod is initialized
     - Use the `Plugin` class only for initialization stuff